trong-shen/Game-of-Throne-Project/index.md

-# Project Title: Whose line is it for Game of Thrones?
+# Project Title: Whose line is it from Game of Thrones?
 ## Team 6 members:
 * Zhen Wang (Brandon)
 * Tyler Mccluskey